nenieiri-42Yerevan/42_NetPractice/README.md

 ```sh
 HostMax:        0.0.255.254         |   00000000.00000000.11111111.11111110
 ```
-The client C’s host number is 0.0.185.75, so we can choose any host from the hosts’ rang except for that.
-For example, if I choose 185.78 then client D’s host will be:
+The client C’s host number is 0.0.185.75, so we can choose any host from the hosts’ rang except for that.<br> For example, if I choose 185.78 then client D’s host will be:
 ```sh
 A Client Host Number: 0.0.185.78    |   00000000.00000000.10111001.01001110
 ```